bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * rescan - Scan whole blockchain for all accounts, addresses and updates all balances.
   Update: No need to, we ask the node the get updated balances, no need to cache and risk some divergence.

+* getblocksince -  Returns the full blocks (with all transactions) following a given block_height
+  Returns at most 10 blocks (the most recent ones)
+  Used by the json-rpc server to poll and be notified of tx and new blocks.

 ## Working on

 * stop  -  Stop bismuthd server.